aidotse/flib/README.md

 * **country**: (string) The country of the accounts.
 * **business_type**: (string) The type of business of the accounts, OBS: currently only "I" is supported.
 * **bank**: (string) The bank of the accounts.
 Can be left blank.
-Below is an example where 1000 accounts are generated in two banks with there different groups of inital balances:
+Below is an example where 1000 accounts are generated in two banks with there different groups of inital balances.
 ```
 count,min_balance,max_balance,country,business_type,bank
 200,1000,10000,SWE,I,bank_a